opendatasoft/ods-documentation/source/sourcing_and_processing_data/federation.rst

     .. image:: federation__introduction--fr.png
         :alt: Schema fédération simple

-Federation allows to redistribute, in full or in part, an open dataset from a domain on an other domain.
+Federation allows to redistribute, in full or in part, an open dataset from your domain (OpenDataSoft instance) or from another domain.
 It is a way to collect external sources of data on its own domain.

 Source
 ------